 I know what I want to research and what country I want to go to, but how do I find contacts and/or a place to live?

 The best place to start is by talking to faculty about your ideas; they might be able to provide networking ideas.
 Also, search for contacts within your personal/family network, the Sewanee Gateway (the online directory of Sewanee alumni; to access it, use your Sewanee email address as your username and your Banner PIN as your password); these are just a few ways to get started.
 Some places to look for housing might be youth hostels, college dormitories, YMCAs, and seminaries/convents/monasteries.
-If you need more help, please make an appointment with Career & Leadership Development.
+If you need more help, please make an appointment with the Office of Global Citizenship.

 How many students are selected to be Biehl Fellows each year?